 If the digital signature can be verified, then you can have very high confidence in data integrity and sender identity.
 If it cannot, then either the data has been somehow modified or it is an attempt to spoof the identity of another sender.
-You cannot tell precisely how it was modified — what was changed, added, or deleted — just that something was done to it.
+You cannot tell precisely how it was modified — what was changed, added, or deleted — and certainly not who modified it, just that someone did something to it.

 How Do You Verify A Digital Signature?